 The SSH programme focused on delivering the UK’s largest smart, consumer-focused project addressing the decarbonisation of residential heat, by building:

 - Deep understanding and evidence around consumer needs and how to harness low carbon solutions;

 - Key tools and capabilities to help industry, local authorities and policymakers.

-SSH phase 1 was delivered by the Energy Systems Catapult for the Energy Technologies Institute and was delivered in partnership with Newcastle City Council, Greater Manchester Combined Authority and Bridgend County Borough Council.
+SSH phase 1 was delivered by the Energy Systems Catapult for the Energy Technologies Institute and in partnership with Newcastle City Council, Greater Manchester Combined Authority and Bridgend County Borough Council.

 SSH Phase 1 (2014-2017) focused on developing capabilities, tools and insights on:

 - Local Energy System Modelling – we designed a planning framework to help local government, energy networks and other key local stakeholders prepare for a low carbon future in an cost-efficient and strategic way.

 - Consumer-focused Propositions – research revealing consumers experiences with home heating and how smart technology can help energy providers understand what consumers want from heating, turning passive bill-payers into discerning customers.

 - Domestic Energy Services – investigated how the emerging ‘smart home’ could help consumers get high quality experiences from low carbon heating solutions.

 1. Local Energy System Modelling